-We have audited the Burbank-Glendale-Pasadena Airport Authority's (the Authority) compliance with the requirements described in the California Civil Code Section 1936, as amended by SB 1192, applicable to its customer facility charge program for the year ended June 30, 2012.
-Compliance with the requirements of laws and regulations applicable to its customer facility charge program is the responsibility of the Authority's management.
+We have audited the Burbank-Glendale-Pasadena Airport Authority's (the Authority) compliance with the compliance requirements described in the California Civil Code Section 1936, as amended by SB 1192, for its customer facility charge program for the year ended June 30, 2013.

+Management's Responsibility

+Compliance with the requirements referred to above is the responsibility of the Authority's management.

+Auditor's Responsibility

 Our responsibility is to express an opinion on the Authority's compliance based on our audit.

 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, and the California Civil Code Section 1936, as amended by SB 1192.
-Those standards and the California Civil Code Section 1936, as amended by SB 1192 require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the requirements referred to above that could have a material effect on the customer facility charge program occurred.
+Those standards and the California Civil Code Section 1936, as amended by SB 1192 require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the compliance requirements referred to above that could have a material effect on the customer facility charge program occurred.
 An audit includes examining, on a test basis, evidence about the Authority's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinion.
 Our audit does not provide a legal determination of the Authority's compliance with those requirements.